sapir-mardan/CellularAutomataFireModel/README.md

 ### Usage

+*FireModel* includes all functions for running simulations and statistical analysis of steady state.

 *Run Simulations*

 * To run one simulation, change your current directory to the location of simulation.py.
 Run the following code in terminal to execute the function “run_simulation” with preferable parameters.
 The parameters to conclude a steady-state are the ones which were determined most valid.